-Color blindness affects 4.5% of the world’s population and 16-times more men are color blind compared to women — 8% versus 0.5%.
+Color blindness affects 4.5% of the world's population, and men make up the largest portion of that percentage since 16 times more men are color blind compared to women.
+That's 8% versus 0.5%.

 Red-green color blindness accounts for the vast majority of color vision deficiency.
 This includes people with protanopia (red-blindness), protanomaly (red-weakness), deuteranopia (green-blindness), and deuteranomaly (green-weakness).